neurogears/st-andrews-2024/_slides/07-modern-gfx.md

     * Low-level definition of the graphics pipeline

-    * Allocation of resources to the GPU like shaders, materials etc.
+    * Allocation of data and resources to the GPU like shaders, materials etc.

 * Powerful, flexible but...